rukzuk/devdocs/_sources/getting_started.txt

 .. note::

-    All above API's are available in 'edit' & 'live' render mode except for the CSS API which is only available in 'edit' mode.
+    All above PHP API's are available in 'edit' & 'live' render mode except for the CSS API which is only available in 'edit' mode.

 ----------------
 JavaScript API's